Steveineiter/Bachelor_Thesis/DOCUMENTATION.md

 ## 1.)
 Overview
-This documentation is focused on the Crawling part of the Bachelor-thesis.
-Other areas like machine learning and data representation are treated separately with Jupyter notebooks.
+This documentation is focused on the Crawling part of the Bachelor-thesis as well as the representation of the data from the first part of the bachelor thesis.
+Other areas like machine learning are treated separately with Jupyter notebooks.

 There are two different crawlers:
 - A instagram crawler using scrapy and selenium.